 Cycling instills a similar instinct in the cougar.
-Seeing prey riding past them will give them cause to run after and pounce.
+Seeing prey riding past them will cause them to run after and pounce.
 Cougars can leap incredible distances, and someone on a bike may not stand a chance.

-Of the twenty-seven fatal attacks on humans, over half have been on children under thirteen.
+Over half of the twenty-seven fatal attacks on humans have been on children under thirteen.
 This is believed to be due to its size for several reasons.

-Cougars eat small animals such as rabbits, hares, porcupines, skunks, and children similar in size to their normal prey.
+Cougars eat small animals such as rabbits, hares, porcupines, skunks, and children similar in size to their usual prey.

-Many children have been preyed upon when bending down or picking something up, making them even smaller in stature than the cougar.
+Many children have been preyed upon when bending down or picking something up, making them even more diminutive than the cougar.

-Being a similar size to their normal prey of rabbits and hares, pets are regularly attacked and eaten by cougars.
+Being a similar size to their usual prey of rabbits and hares, pets are regularly attacked and eaten by cougars.
 As unfortunate as this is, it can also be deadly for the owners of the pets.

 The usual and completely understandable behavior of seeing their pet being attacked by a cougar is to try and get it back by any means necessary.

 I know I would do the same, and I think most pet owners would as well.
 However, this can lead to severe attacks and has even led to deaths in the past.

-Pets being attacked can lead to injuries not only for them but also for their owners, so if you are in cougar country or have cougars in your area, please make sure your pets are safe and kept on a short leash.
+Pets being attacked can lead to injuries for them and their owners, so if you are in a cougar country or have cougars in your area, please ensure your pets are safe and kept on a short leash.

 This may seem strange, but cougars will sometimes stand their ground against a human.
-Without moving, the cougar will watch the person, but one movement causes more injuries to humans than others.
+The cougar will watch the person without moving, but one movement causes more human injuries than others.

 Bending down gives the illusion to the cougar that you have just got smaller.
-For them, smaller prey is easier to take down, so they almost always attack once someone bends down.
+Smaller prey is easier to take down, so they almost always attack once someone bends down.

-It doesn’t matter if you are bending down to pick up a stick, a rock, or anything else.
-Doing this movement can be deadly, so avoid it if at all possible.
+It doesn’t matter if you bend down to pick up a stick, a rock, or anything else.
+Doing this movement can be deadly, so avoid it if possible.